 A few weeks ago I attended the National Association of Health Service Executives in San Antonio.
 For those of you not familiar with this wonderful organization, it is the association of African American healthcare executives in the US.
 I had never attended and did not know what to expect.
 Well, here is what I got: a welcoming group of people, an excellent set of presentations, panel discussions and insightful keynote presentations.
 This wasn’t a staid conference.
 This was more like a warm and uplifting trip to a family reunion.
 An absolutely great investment of my time.

 On my last day at the conference, I had a choice on either attending a presentation on making your network work for you presented by a colleague from Heidrick & Struggles, or another session entitled “Turn the Page: First Master Your Leadership Story” by Dr. Johnny Parker of the Parker Group, a Washington, D.C. executive coaching and leadership development consultancy.
 Dr. Parker is a former life coach for the Washington Redskins and the Washington Mystics of the WNBA.
+His experience in the Mind Set Coaching world has had a profound effect on a number of clients.
 He is an adjunct professor at Johns Hopkins University.
 His underlying theme was this: Leaders tell a story about who they are and what they value through their leadership style.
 The big question is whether your leadership is telling the story you want to be told by others?

 There was great stuff in this far-too-short presentation, but there was one thing he said that stuck with me and has made such an important impact on my outlook on life.
 The amazing thing is that Dr. Parker’s recommendation was part of something I was already doing, and have for years: journaling.